|Location||Operator||CTP Consolidation Entity||Other JV Participants|

 As part of arrangements in the purchase of Central’s interest in Mereenie Oil and Gas Field, Central (Operator) has a 100% interest in 20 graticular blocks excised from the Joint Venture with Santos in EP 82 surrounding the Dingo Gas Field.
 This area of 1,492 km², referred to as EP 82DSA (Dingo Satellite Area), contains several leads identified on the existing sparse seismic grid as well as the Orange structure where gas was discovered in the Arumbera A1 Sandstone in Orange 2 in 1984.
 The proposed Amadeus exploration programme includes the Orange 3 well, which is planned to air-drill the Arumbera Formation (drilled with conventional mud-based system and flowed gas to surface in Orange-2 at sub-commercial rates) and the Pioneer and Areyonga formations which flowed gas from the Ooraminna structure to the east.
-The Orange 3 well will target 401 PJ of mean prospective resource across these three formations in late CY2021.
+The Orange 3 well will target 401 PJ of mean prospective resource across these three formations in CY2022, subject to FID.

 Due to the proximity to the Dingo Gas Field and associated infrastructure, these satellite prospects are very attractive to Central as they could provide incremental reserves/resources in the event of drilling success.
 Additional seismic is required to delineate these leads, which are currently estimated to be of a similar size to the Dingo Gas Field.

-Central believes data gathered during production will materially increase the resources in the field, leading to the opportunity to capture additional sales contracts.
 Exploration opportunities beneath Dingo Gas Field or in satellite structures as well as at undrilled deeper reservoir levels in the Orange structure have the potential to add significant reserves/resources and value by leveraging off the infrastructure now owned by Central.